docker/docs/get-started/07_multi_container.md

 - `MYSQL_PASSWORD` - the password to use for the connection
 - `MYSQL_DB` - the database to use once connected

->**Warning**
+> **Setting Connection Settings via Env Vars**
 >
->**Setting Connection Settings via Env Vars**
+> While using env vars to set connection settings is generally ok for development, it is **HIGHLY DISCOURAGED**
+> when running applications in production.
+Diogo Monica, the former lead of security at Docker,
+> [wrote a fantastic blog post](https://diogomonica.com/2017/03/27/why-you-shouldnt-use-env-variables-for-secret-data/):target="_blank" rel="noopener" class="_"}
+> explaining why.
 >
->While using env vars to set connection settings is generally ok for development, it is **HIGHLY DISCOURAGED** when running applications in production.
-Diogo Monica, the former lead of security at Docker, [wrote a fantastic blog post](https://diogomonica.com/2017/03/27/why-you-shouldnt-use-env-variables-for-secret-data/){:target="_blank" rel="noopener" class="_"} explaining why.
-A more secure mechanism is to use the secret support provided by your container orchestration framework.
-In most cases, these secrets are mounted as files in the running container.
-You'll see many apps (including the MySQL image and the todo app) also support env vars with a `_FILE` suffix to point to a file containing the variable.
-As an example, setting the `MYSQL_PASSWORD_FILE` var will cause the app to use the contents of the referenced file as the connection password.
+> A more secure mechanism is to use the secret support provided by your container orchestration framework.
+In most cases,
+> these secrets are mounted as files in the running container.
+You'll see many apps (including the MySQL image and the todo app)
+> also support env vars with a `_FILE` suffix to point to a file containing the variable.
+>
+> As an example, setting the `MYSQL_PASSWORD_FILE` var will cause the app to use the contents of the referenced file
+> as the connection password.
 Docker doesn't do anything to support these env vars.
-Your app will need to know to look for the variable and get the file contents.
+Your app will need to know to look for
-{: .warning}
+> the variable and get the file contents.

 With all of that explained, let's start our dev-ready container!